George Hoyningen-Huene: Europe

 During the Russian Revolution, the Hoyningen-Huenes fled first to London, and later to Paris.
+He served as a Sergeant in the British Army during World War One.
 By 1925 George had already worked his way up to chief of photography of the French Vogue where he was mentor to up-and-coming photographers including François Tuefferd.
 In 1931 he met Horst, the future photographer, who became his lover and frequent model and traveled to England with him that winter.
 While there, they visited photographer Cecil Beaton, who was working for the British edition of Vogue.
 In 1931, Horst began his association with Vogue, publishing his first photograph in the French edition in November of that year.

 United States

 In 1935 Hoyningen-Huene moved to New York City where he did most of his work for Harper's Bazaar.
 He published two art books on Greece and Egypt before relocating to Hollywood, where he earned a living by shooting glamorous portraits for the film industry.

 Hoyningen-Huene worked in huge studios and with whatever lighting worked best.
 Beyond fashion, he was a portraitist of Hollywood stars and other celebrities.

 He also worked in Hollywood in various capacities in the film industry, working closely with George Cukor, notably as special visual and color consultant for the 1954 Judy Garland movie A Star Is Born.
 He served a similar role for the 1957 film Les Girls, which starred Kay Kendall and Mitzi Gaynor, the Sophia Loren film Heller in Pink Tights, and The Chapman Report.

 He died at 68 years of age in Los Angeles.